 High-Density Residential Designation

 The High-Density Residential Designation is for areas of the city that historically allowed for small lots of one-fourth acre in size, typically used for single-family dwellings and accessory apartments.
 The High-Density Residential Designation is limited to areas of the city that match the square footages of the surrounding lots in the Salem Hills Subdivision.
 This designation is very limited and corresponds to the Residential (R-1-12,000) Zone.

 General Commercial Designation

 The General Commercial Designation is for retail and service facilities designed to satisfy the needs of Elk Ridge and the surrounding areas.
 Commercial areas adjacent to residential areas must be designed to ensure privacy, tranquility, dark skies, and limited access to residential property.
-The General Commercial (C-1) Zone corresponds to this designation.
+The General Commercial (GC) Zone corresponds to this designation.

+General Land Use Map

+Produced by Horrocks Engineers Staff

+Map 1

 Public Facilities/Institutional Designation

 This designation is for properties around the city that are used for public and quasi-public purposes.
 The Public Facilities/Institutional Designation is for areas where city buildings, major utilities, parks, open spaces, golf courses, churches, libraries, cemeteries, and other public facilities are appropriate.
 Quasi-public institutional land is the term used to denote land or space which serves a public function, but which is privately owned.
 The archetypal example of quasi-public institutional land in Utah are churches.
 While privately owned, they may on occasion be used for public purposes such as emergency shelters in times of natural disasters.
 The Public Facilities (PF) Zone corresponds to this designation.

-LAND USE CONSIDERATIONS
+Land Use Considerations

 Complementary Land Uses

 Planned land uses should complement adjacent development types and local environmental conditions.

-Removal of natural landscape features including ridgelines, ravines, and mountain tops should not be permitted.
+Removal of natural landscape features including ridgelines, ravines, and mountain tops shall not be permitted.
 Removal of such features would be a gross violation of the City's desire to be complementary to the existing landscape.

 Environmental Hazard

-Planned development on or along steep hillsides, ridgelines, ravines, drainages, and other natural features within any area should be carefully studied and analyzed for geological destabilization and watershed impact.
-Any findings that indicate development would materially increase existing hazards or would introduce new environmental hazards should be mitigated or not be permitted.
+Planned development on or along steep hillsides, ridgelines, ravines, drainages, and other natural features, within any area, should be carefully studied and analyzed for geological destabilization, watershed impacts, and to ensure compliance with city code.

 Service Availability

 Services (sewer, water, storm drainage, roads, etc.) applicable to any development must be constructed prior to or as part of any approval.

 Emergency equipment access within an area must be a primary concern.
 There should be no plans for development without conditions or ordinances that clearly enumerate emergency equipment access and conditions upon which any given area may be developed.

+Strategies

 Review the Zoning Ordinance and Map

 Ensure every zone has applicable ordinances that specifically deal with the following:

-- Emergency equipment access. - Water, sewer, and storm drain services. - Multiple ingress and egress requirements in case of wildland fires, earthquakes, or other natural events. - Protection of significant natural landscape features - Introduction or increase of the likelihood of an environmental hazard.
+- Emergency equipment access.

+- Water, sewer, and storm drain services.

+- Multiple ingress and egress requirements in case of wildland fires, earthquakes, or other natural events.

+- Protection of significant natural landscape features

+- Introduction or increase of the likelihood of an environmental hazard.
-Educate Residents on the Wildland-Urban Interface

-Elk Ridge is designated as a wildland-urban interface area.
+Educate Residents on the Wildland-Urban Interface Elk Ridge is designated as a wildland-urban interface area.
 This means that the City recognizes the unique hazards that are created by choosing to live on a mountainside surrounded by minimally developed natural habitat.
 There are inherent dangers with respect to fire and flood because of the community's location.

 Residents need to be aware of these dangers and informed of steps they can take to protect not only themselves but also their neighbors.
 Development setbacks from sensitive areas shall be delineated as required when detailed work is done at the development stage.
-All ravines/drainage, fault lines, ridgelines, 30% slopes, and wildlife corridors shall also have buffered setbacks.
+All ravines/drainages, fault lines, ridgelines, 30% or greater slopes, and wildlife corridors shall also have buffered setbacks.
 Zoning Map

+Map 2